Which place is cheaper, Edinburgh or Beijing?

 Many restaurants in Beijing have been singled out for their culinary prowess.
 The city has a number of iconic dishes that have put it on the culinary map.
 The most notable dish is Peking Duck, which is a delectable crispy roast duck that is usually served with cucumber, scallions, sweet bean sauce and pancakes or other steamed buns.
 Hot pots are another must-try experience in the city, and, of course, you have to experience the dumplings.
 A huge part of a visit to Beijing is experiencing its long running culinary history.

-Edinburgh offers some easy restaurants to choose from.
+Edinburgh may not make the list for most foodies, but you'll find what you need while you're in town.
 The city has some unique but famous dishes to try including haggis and black pudding.
 For slightly less intimidating options, check out the cullen skink, porridge, or smoked salmon.
+There are many fish and chips shops to choose from as well as a diversity of ethnic restaurants including Indian, Thai, and Ethiopian.

 It's hard to distinguish whether Beijing or Edinburgh has a better nightlife scene.